andrii2g/licensing-demo/docs/10-operations.md

 # Operations and support

 ## First installation
-Install release binaries and root-owned verifier trust.
+Install root-owned release binaries built with the approved public verifier trust registry embedded in the native library.
 Create licenseguard group and productworker service user.
 Create directories with supplied tmpfiles rules.
 Choose binding policy on the entitlement.
 If using linux-host-v1, provision narrow DMI read permission and test as productworker; otherwise explicitly approve linux-machine-v1 on the server.
 Configure product, HTTPS endpoint and state path in /etc/license-guard/client.toml.
 Generate the entitlement with license-admin in the trusted server environment.
 Run licensectl inspect, then licensectl activate.
 Verify status as the service user.
 Start sample/product services only after status succeeds.
 Enable daily renewal timer for renewable mode.